Sydney FC in international football

 Sydney FC in an Australian soccer club that has participated in many international tournaments and friendlies from 2005 to the present season.
 Indeed, its first competitive fixture was to qualify for the Oceania Champions League.
-Despite their short history, Sydney FC have participated in four different international competitions, the most by any A-League club.
-They have competed at the Asian Champions League five times and at the Oceania Champions League (before the Football Federation Australia were admitted into the Asian Football Confederation).
+Despite their short history, Sydney FC have participated in five different international competitions, the most by any A-League club.
+They have competed at the Asian Champions League five times, the AFC Champions League Two once, and at the Oceania Club Championship (before the Football Federation Australia were admitted into the Asian Football Confederation).
 Sydney FC alongside Adelaide United and Western Sydney Wanderers are the only teams to have represented the A-League in the FIFA Club World Cup.
 Sydney FC are the only team to have represented the A-League in the Pan-Pacific Championship during the 2008 competition.

 History

 Oceania and Club World Cup (2005)

 Sydney FC participated in the 2005 OFC Club Championship after defeating Queensland Roar, Perth Glory, and Central Coast Mariners in a qualifying tournament.
 The Championship was held in Papeete, Tahiti.
 Sydney's first match was against New Zealand team Auckland City FC, Sydney won 2–1.
-Sydney would go on to defeat AS Pirae and Sobou FC in the group stages to book a place in the Semi-final against Tafea FC.
+Sydney would go on to defeat AS Pirae and Sobou FC in the group stages to book a place in the semi-final against Tafea FC.
 Sydney dispatched the side from Vanuatu 6–0 with Steve Corica scoring twice as a substitute.
-In the Final against AS Magenta, Sydney won 2–0 with goals coming from Matthew Bingley and David Zdrillic.
+In the final against AS Magenta, Sydney won 2–0 with goals coming from Matthew Bingley and David Zdrillic.

 In December 2005, Sydney FC competed in the 2005 FIFA Club World Championship as the Oceania Football Confederation's entry to the tournament following their 2004–05 Oceania Club Championships success in June.

 On 12 December, in front of a crowd of over 28,000 at Japan's Toyota Stadium, Sydney FC narrowly lost to Costa Rican champions Deportivo Saprissa 1–0, denying the club a semi–final match against European champion Liverpool F.C.
 Four days later, Sydney FC defeated the African "Club of the Century" Al Ahly 2–1 to finish the competition in fifth place.

 This was to be any Australian football club's last year to qualify for the Club World Championship through the Oceania Club Championship.
 The FFA announced soon after Sydneys grand final win that Australia will depart from the Oceania Football Confederation to join the higher ranking Asian Football Confederation.
 The A-league now participates AFC's inter-city club tournaments such as the Asian Champions League held annually during the off-season of the A-league, and also the international cup tournaments such as the Asian Cup held every 4 years.
 Sydney FC went on to represent Australia in the Asian Champions league in 2007.